johnkerl/miller/docs/src/new-in-miller-6.md

 JSON support is improved:

-* Direct support for arrays means that you can now use Miller to process more JSON files.
+* Direct support for arrays means that you can now use Miller to process more JSON files than ever before.
 * Streamable JSON parsing: Miller's internal record-processing pipeline starts as soon as the first record is read (which was already the case for other file formats).
-This means that, unless records are wrapped with outermost `[...]`, Miller now handles JSON in `tail -f` contexts like it does for other file formats.
+This means that, unless records are wrapped with outermost `[...]`, Miller now handles JSON / JSON Lines in `tail -f` contexts like it does for other file formats.
 * Flatten/unflatten -- conversion of JSON nested data structures (arrays and/or maps in record values) to/from non-JSON formats is a powerful new feature, discussed in the page [Flatten/unflatten: JSON vs. tabular formats](flatten-unflatten.md).
 * Since types are better handled now, the workaround flags `--jvquoteall` and `--jknquoteint` no longer have meaning -- although they're accepted as no-ops at the command line for backward compatibility.

-* Multi-line JSON is now the default.
-Use `--no-jvstack` for Miller-5 style, which required `--jvstack` to get multiline output.
+JSON vs JSON Lines:

+* Miller 5 accepted input records either with or without enclosing `[...]`; on output, by default it produced single-line records without outermost `[...]`.
+Miller 5 let you customize output formatting using `--jvstack` (multi-line records) and `--jlistwrap` (write outermost `[...]`). _Thus, Miller 5's JSON output format, with default flags, was in fact [JSON Lines](file-formats.md#json-lines) all along._
+* In Miller 6, [JSON Lines](file-formats.md#json-lines) is acknowledged explicitly.
+* On input, your records are accepted whether or not they have outermost `[...]`, and regardless of line breaks, whether the specified input format is JSON or JSON Lines.
+(This is similar to [jq](https://stedolan.github.io/jq/).)
+* With `--ojson`, output records are written multiline (pretty-printed), with outermost `[...]`.
+* With `--ojsonl`, output records are written single-line, without outermost `[...]`.
+* This makes `--jvstack` and `--jlistwrap` unnecessary.
+However, if you want outermost `[...]` with single-line records, you can use `--ojson --no-jvstack`.

 See also the [Arrays reference](reference-main-arrays.md) for more information.